-Whether they're 19 or 42, someone who are hasn't done much dating can fear that they're too old or unappealingly inexperienced to ever get into a relationship.
+Whether they're 19 or 42, someone who are hasn't done much dating can fear that they're too old or off-puttingly inexperienced to ever get into a relationship.
 This site doesn't focus on the dating aspect of social skills, but I'll say something about this quickly.
 There are plenty of cases of people in their 30's and older who had never been in a relationship, and then addressed their issues and found one later in life.
-I'm not saying for a second it there weren't more obstacles in their way than if they'd been dating since middle school, but it can be done.
+I'm not saying for a second there weren't more obstacles in their way than if they'd been dating since middle school, but it can be done.

-Late bloomers in their mid-twenties sometimes worry that since they "wasted" their college years they've missed their chance to party and do all the crazy things university students do.
+Late bloomers in their mid-twenties sometimes worry that since they "wasted" their college years they've missed their chance to party and do all the zany things university students do.
 The fact is people still hang out, have fun together, and party after university.
 If you're so inclined, most of the things you could do in college you can still do at 28 or 33.
 Sometimes you're even able to party harder and more easily.
 Instead of scrounging up money to buy some cheap pre-gaming beer and then going to a student dive bar, you could use your independence and disposable income to go to Vegas or Montreal or wherever with your friends for the weekend .
-It's probably fair to say middle-aged people as a whole care less about partying it up, but if they want to they can still do it as well.
+It's probably fair to say middle-aged people as a whole care less about partying, but when they want to they can still do it.
 Go to any larger or mid-sized city and you'll find bars and lounges that cater to an older crowd.